scottkleinman/nepal2017/tools_and_resources.md

-# Digital Humanities Tools and Resources
+# Digital Humanities Tools and Resources for Nepal 2017

 ## Introduction